xyan0001/RedisQueueDemo/README.md

 # Terminal Management System

 A scalable, Redis-based system for managing terminal allocations in a high-throughput environment using ASP.NET Core and Kubernetes.
+This system includes advanced terminal information caching for optimal performance.

 ## System Overview